choonlog/BNSimpleReduction/README.md

 p73 = DNAdamage and not p53 and not ZEB1 and not AKT1 and not AKT2
 ```

-You should write '_INPUT_' for the Boolean transfer function of all input nodes with the indegree of 0 like DNAdamage and ECM in the example above.
+You should write _INPUT_ for the Boolean transfer function of all input nodes with the indegree of 0 like DNAdamage and ECM in the example above.